Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

-= 1.4.0 =
+= 1.3.9.2 =
 * Added additional CSRF protection to some actions on Settings page.
 * Settings are exported in JSON format now.
+* Regenerated .pot file.

 = 1.3.9.1 =
 * Fixed potential vulnerability in import\export settings.